Canon 200D vs Nikon D4

 - More heavily discounted: Has been around for much longer (launched in January 2012).

-If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (16 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (16 points each).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 200D vs Nikon D4

 This is why expert reviews are important.
 The adjacent summary-table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).

 |Canon 2000D« »||o||-||3.5/5||-||3.5/5||Feb 2018||449||Canon 2000D|